-My collegue and friend, Connie Tsang makeup and hairstylist extraordinaire works with models, politicians, brides and television personalities.
-She’s an expert in high-definition makeup application and technique and has has a few tips to help you look amazing in photographs!
+My colleague and friend, Connie Tsang makeup and hairstylist extraordinaire works with models, politicians, brides and television personalities.
+She’s an expert in high-definition makeup application and technique and has a few tips to help you look amazing in photographs!

 Here are a few of her recommendations on how to get great hair and skin for your upcoming session.